While lifestyle factors may impact your risk for developing breast cancer, the risk factors with the greatest impact include sex and age.

-- Don’t be fooled by food labels.
+- Review food labels carefully.
 “Low-fat” doesn’t necessarily mean healthy or low calorie.
 Avoid processed foods that are high in calories but offer little or no nutritional value.

 - Eat veggies and fruits.
-Aim for 2 1/2 cups of vegetables and fruits per day.
+Aim for 2 1/2 cups of vegetables and fruits a day.
 Fresh, canned, and frozen foods are all acceptable.

-- Eat the right grains.
-Choose whole grain foods over those made with refined grains.
+- Eat whole grains.
+Choose whole-grain foods over those made with refined grains.